optozorax/unasanu/content/en/index.md

 **Antibug Universe** — a universe with physical laws which make it impossible to construct the "bugged" states described above.
 {{ admonition_end() }}

 This is quite a fascinating solution to the problem at hand, but I question its feasibility from a theoretical standpoint.
-It seems that any such system could be clumsily simulated — and then broken —with a series of patches.

-The situation appears even more complex when viewed from a consciousness perspective, like conasanu numbers.
+The situation appears even more complex when viewed from a consciousness perspective, in conasanu.
 From this viewpoint, there are myriad consciousnesses that perceive subjective experiences not governed by logic.
 For instance, they might strike a stone, but the stone remains unresponsive and doesn't reciprocate touch or pain.
 Or perhaps, sensory perceptions can be created where after a certain point all information is displayed a second later than to the original consciousness.
 Does consciousness then also need to follow anti-bug laws?

 {{ admonition_start(color="orange", title="🔢 Mathematical Problem") }}
 Is it possible to construct a simulation describing an antibug universe, and do our current laws of physics and our consciousness adhere to this universe class?